 - Who will lead the survey design?
 Who will support and how? - Is this a one-time survey or should it be part of an ongoing assessment?
 Why? - How much of staff time should the organization invest?
-Should (could) an independent firm be hired? - What are the budget implications? - Data collection - Method (paper, online, why?) - Training (recommend role-play) - What kind of space are you going to need (is info sensitive?), and how are you reaching out to your sample?
+Should an independent firm be hired? - What are the budget implications? - Data collection method (paper, online, why?) - Logistics: What kind of space are you going to need (is info sensitive?), and how are you reaching out to your sample?
 (Does the targeted sample meet up in the same location or do you need to look for them?)